donnemartin / gitsome

 $ gh trending [language] --devs --browser

-commandView the previously listed notifications, pull requests, issues, repos, users etc, with HTML nicely formatted for your terminal, or optionally in your browser:
+view commandView the previously listed notifications, pull requests, issues, repos, users etc, with HTML nicely formatted for your terminal, or optionally in your browser:

 $ gh view [#] [-b/--browser]

-commandView an issue:
+issue commandView an issue:

 $ gh issue donnemartin/saws/1

-commandView a pull request:
+pull-request commandView a pull request:

 $ gh pull-request donnemartin/awesome-aws/2

-List all available .gitignore
+.gitignoreList all available .gitignore templates:

 $ gh gitignore-templates

-Set up your .gitignore
+Set up your .gitignore:

 $ gh gitignore-template Python > .gitignore

-List all available LICENSE
+LICENSEList all available LICENSE templates:

 $ gh licenses

-Set up your or LICENSE
+Set up your or LICENSE:

 $ gh license MIT > LICENSE